MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/expander_headertemplateselectorproperty.md

 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.
 ::: moniker-end

+Identifies the [HeaderTemplateSelector](expander_headertemplateselector.md) dependency property.

 ## -property-value

+The identifier for the [HeaderTemplateSelector](expander_headertemplateselector.md) dependency property.

 ## -remarks